 A motorcycle accident injury claim can cause substantial economic and non-economic damages.
 Economic damages include the direct financial costs of an accident and noneconomic damages are the intangible damages and financial losses, such as pain and suffering and emotional trauma.

 Typically, economic damages are easy to prove because you can easily produce medical records, medical bills, and medical receipts to prove the extent of your losses and expenses.
 Further, your motorcycle accident attorney can help you establish causation between those financial damages and the at-fault driver's actions.

 Noneconomic damages are difficult to prove.
 Thus, it's difficult to determine how much a plaintiff will receive.
-The physical pain and emotional trauma from a motorcycle accident can be severe for a victim than the economic losses.
+The physical pain and emotional trauma from a motorcycle accident can be more severe for a victim than the economic losses.
 The justice system allows defendants to recover financial compensation for emotional distress, physical pain, and mental anguish resulting from the at-fault driver's negligence.
 However, different courts have different methods for determining pain and suffering damages.
 The nature of your damages can also influence your compensation for pain and suffering.